 The goal of this course is to provide the fundamentals for understanding the pathophysiology of common respiratory diseases.
 By the end of the course, students will be able to: correlate history, clinical exam findings, and diagnostic clinical testing/strategies in order to form a differential diagnosis for common respiratory diseases; evaluate pathological images to diagnose respiratory disorders; and summarize pharmacological and non-pharmacological management options for common respiratory disorders.

 Course Director: Dharani Narendra, M.B.B.S.

 Transition to Clinical Rotations: MBITC-MAIN

-Transitional Research and Population Health: MBTRP-MAIN
+Research and Populations in Medicine: MBTRP-MAIN

 Course Director: Jessica Davila, Ph.D.

 Associate Course Director: Daryl Scott, M.D., Ph.D.